 LAND YOUR DREAM JOB

 1

 2

-3
+3.

 Obstacles: What are the possible obstacles that might stand in your way from achieving goal #1?
-How will you overcomenteem?
+How will you overcome them

 Obstacles for Goal #1

 Celebration: Write out what you will do to celebrate and reward yourself for each big and little step that you take forward.
-Examples: 1) dinner in a nice restaurant, 2) dancing, 3) massage, 4) writing, 5) reading, 6) being with friends, 7) walking in nature, 8) movies/theater, 9) laughing, 10) vacation/travel, 11) museums, 12) meditation, 13) exercise, 14) playing with my kids
+Examples: 1) dinner in a nice restaurant, 2) dancing, 3) massage, 4) writing, 5) reading, 6) being with friends, 7) walking in nature, 8) movies/theater, 9) laughing, 10) vacation/travel, 11)

+museums, 12) meditation, 13) exercise, 14) playing with my kids

 Action steps: List three action steps you will take in the next three months for goal #2.
-Select only those which you are willing fully commit to.
+Select only those which you are willing t fully commit to.

 1

 2.

 3

+LAND YOUR DREAM JOB

+Obstacles:

-LAND YOUR DREAM JOB Obstacles: What are the possible obstacles that might stand in your way from achieving goal #2?
-How will you over them? rcome Obstacles for Goal #1 Celebration: Write out what you will do to celebrate and reward yourself each big and little step that you take forward. step brings you closer to your dream job.
+What are the possible obstacles that might stand in your way from achieving goal #2?
+How will you overcome them?

+Obstacles for Goal #1

+Celebration: Write out what you will do to celebrate and reward yourself each big and little step that you take forward. step brings you closer to your dream job.
 Each

+step offings you closer to your dicam job.